 The indoor variety of this project if often called a "mug rug."
 It's simply a small placemat to hold just a few items, such as a mug of tea and a biscuit.
-Since this is the season to dine al fresco, we felt there needed to be an outdoor version of the mug rug.
-So we pulled out a few favorite outdoor fabrics from the S4H scrap stash and designed a cute Mini Mat that sports a handy, full-width pocket and a grommet for hanging.
+Since we are coming up on the season to dine al fresco, we felt there needed to be an outdoor version of the mug rug.
+Using just a few small cuts from outdoor fabrics, we designed a cute Mini Mat that sports a handy, full-width pocket and a grommet for hanging.

 Start with a simple yet bold fabric, add some distinctive decorative stitching, and the result is a stunning table runner that's a perfect backdrop for an upcoming Easter gathering or any occasion that calls for a pretty table setting.
 Remember, "Life is short; use the good china!"
-We chose a canopy stripe fabric, which is easy to find in a myriad of colors.
+We chose a canopy style striped fabric, which is easy to find in a myriad of colors.
+The Wave Runner collection from Fabric Depot is an excellent option.
 Thanks to our amazing Janome studio machines, we found the perfect stitch pattern, picked a strong contrasting thread color, and sewed our long lines of embellishment with perfect form and precision... even when running for over 100 inches!
 Industry-leading stitch quality is one of the main reasons we are so happy to be an exclusive Janome studio.
-Across thin voile hems or heavy canvas seams, we have smooth needle penetration from the first stitch to the last.